Otion-Core/graphism/README.md

 ### Virtual attributes

-Virtual are similar to computed attributes in the sense that they are also part of your schema, and can be queried, however they are not stored:
+Virtual attributes are similar to computed attributes in the sense that they are also part of your schema, and can be queried, however they are not stored:

 ```elixir
 entity :post do